fernnbr/terminetris/README.md

-# Terminetris — Terminal Edition
+# Terminetris | Terminal Edition
-My Tetris for Terminal.
-A fully-featured Tetris game for the terminal, written in Python using the built-in `curses` library.
+*My Tetris for Terminals.
+A fully-featured Tetris game for the terminal, written in Python.
+It feels so nostalgic!*
+Oh and it uses the built-in `curses` library. ;) (and no external dependencies required.)

-No external dependencies required.
-Well...I really LOVE tetris.
-That's why I created this tetris for terminal, to play when I am... bored or without internet.
+*Well...I really LOVE tetris.
+That's why I created this tetris for terminal, to play when I am... bored or without internet.*

 ---